hyperium/hyper/docs/TENETS.md

 - Say an individual were to bring forward a contribution that makes hyper more correct, or faster, perhaps fixing some serious bug.
-But in doing so, they also insulted people, harrassed other contributors or users, or shamed everyone for the previous code.
+But in doing so, they also insulted people, harassed other contributors or users, or shamed everyone for the previous code.
 They felt their contribution was "invaluable".
   We would not accept such a contribution, instead banning the user and rewriting the code amongst the kind collaborators of the project.